 Extras Add Up Faster Than Many Families Expect

-One thing that became pretty obvious early in the planning process is that Cooperstown week comes with a lot of optional extras beyond the tournament itself.
+One thing that became obvious during the planning process is that Cooperstown week comes with a lot of extras beyond the tournament itself.
+At first, it can feel like every week there’s another email about something the team is organizing or another purchase to consider.

 Things like: